jsonmaur/phoenix-turnstile/README.md

 end
 ```

-### Multiple Widgets

-If you want to have multiple widgets on the same page, pass a unique ID to `Turnstile.widget/1`, `Turnstile.refresh/1`, and `Turnstile.remove/1`.

-## Without Live View
+## Without LiveView

-`Turnstile.script/1` and `Turnstile.widget/1` both rely on [client hooks](https://hexdocs.pm/phoenix_live_view/js-interop.html#client-hooks-via-phx-hook), and should work in non-Live View pages as long as `app.js` is opening a live socket (which it should by default).
+`Turnstile.script/1` and `Turnstile.widget/1` both rely on [client hooks](https://hexdocs.pm/phoenix_live_view/js-interop.html#client-hooks-via-phx-hook), and should work in non-LiveView pages as long as `app.js` is opening a live socket (which it should by default).
 Simply call `Turnstile.verify/2` in the controller:

 ```elixir
 def create(conn, params) do